-Fundamentals
+- Fundamentals of probability

-- Classical, empirical, and subjective probabilities - Unions and intersections - Addition rule for "or" and multiplication rule for "and" - Tree diagrams - Conditional probabilities - Counting techniques - Random variables - Mean, variance, and standard deviation of a discrete random variable - Binomial distributions - Mean, variance, and standard deviation for binomial distribution - Standard normal distribution.
-Finding areas from z-scores and z-scores from areas. - Applications of the normal distribution.
+- Probabilities from frequency tables

+- Unions and intersections

+- Addition rule for "or" and multiplication rule for "and"

+- Tree diagrams

+- Conditional probabilities

+- Counting techniques

+- Random variables

+- Mean, variance, and standard deviation of a discrete random variable

+- Binomial and multinomial distributions

+- Mean, variance, and standard deviation for binomial distribution

+- Standard normal distribution.
+Finding areas from z-scores and z-scores from areas.

+• Applications of the normal distribution.
 Converting from and to raw scores.